 To discuss this Algorithm, consider the above Route Map.
 Buses run in the direction shown by the arrows in all 4 Routes while there are 20 stations distributed in 4 routes.
 We’ll try to find Route from Station S to all three Stations D.

 In the First round, UnOxbow will try to find a Route with both Stations S & D1.
 R1 route has both stations and so we have a direct Route S – D1 via R1 without any Transfers.

 S to D2

 In this case, UnOxbow’s First round will fail because Stations S & D2 are on different Routes.
-For Second round, UnOxbow will try to find route between all adjacent Junctions of Station S – J1 & J3 to Station D2.
+For the second round, UnOxbow will try to find a route between all adjacent Junctions of Station S – J1 & J3 to Station D2.
 R4 route has both stations J3 & D2.
 So we have a Route S – J3 – D2 via R1 + R4 with 1 Transfer.

 S to D3

 In this case, UnOxbow’s First and Second round will fail because Stations S, J1, J3, and D3 are on different Routes.
 For the Third round, UnOxbow will try to find a route between all adjacent Junctions of Station J1 & J3 to Station D3.

 Here it will find two Routes: S – J1 – J2 – D3 via R1 + R3 + R2 OR S – J3 – J4 – D3 via R1 + R4 + R2.